1999 World Snooker Championship

-The 1999 World Snooker Championship (officially the 1999 Embassy World Snooker Championship) was a professional snooker tournament that took place from 17 April to 3 May 1999 at the Crucible Theatre in Sheffield, England, the 22nd consecutive year that the World Snooker Championship was staged at the venue.
-Sponsored by cigarette manufacturer Embassy, the tournament was the ninth and final ranking event of the 1998–99 season.
+The 1999 World Snooker Championship (officially the 1999 Embassy World Snooker Championship) was a professional snooker tournament that took place from 17 April to 3 May 1999 at the Crucible Theatre in Sheffield, England, the 23rd consecutive year that the World Snooker Championship was staged at the venue.
+Sponsored by cigarette brand Embassy, the tournament was the ninth and final ranking event of the 1998–99 season.
 The winner received £230,000 from a total prize fund of £1,400,000.

 The top 16 players from the snooker world rankings were seeded through to the main stage at the Crucible.
-They were joined by the 16 successful players from the qualifying rounds, which took place from 3 January to 20 March at the Newport Centre in Newport, Wales.
+They were joined by the 16 successful players from the qualifying rounds.
+There were five pre-qualifying rounds and nine qualifying rounds.
+There were eight Crucible debutants at the tournament: Leo Fernandez, Marco Fu, Gerard Greene, Paul Hunter, John Lardner, Ian McCulloch, Joe Perry, and Nick Walker.

-John Higgins was the defending champion, having defeated Ken Doherty 1812 in the final of the 1998 World Championship to win his maiden world title.
-He was eliminated in the semi-finals by Mark Williams, becoming the ninth player to experience the so-called Crucible curse, referring to the fact that no first-time champion had retained the title since the tournament moved to the Crucible in 1977.
-Stephen Hendry defeated Williams 1811 in the final to win a record-breaking seventh world title.
-Hendry became the most successful player in the modern era, superseding Ray Reardon and Steve Davis, who had won the tournament six times each.
-The main stage of the tournament produced 53 century breaks, of which the highest was a 142 compiled by Higgins.
+John Higgins was the defending champion, having defeated Ken Doherty 18–12 in the 1998 final to win his maiden world title.
+He lost 10–17 to Mark Williams in the semi-finals, becoming the ninth player to experience the so-called Crucible curse, referring to the fact that no first-time champion had retained the title since the tournament moved to the Crucible in 1977.
+Stephen Hendry defeated Williams 18–11 in the final to win a seventh world title in nine years.
+With this win, Hendry superseded Ray Reardon and Steve Davis, who had each won the tournament six times, to become the most successful player in the modern era of the World Championship.
+The main stage of the tournament produced 53 century breaks, of which the highest was a 142 by Higgins in his first-round match against Greene.

 Background

-For the 22nd consecutive year, the main stage of the tournament was held at the Crucible Theatre (pictured) in Sheffield, England.
+For the 23rd consecutive year, the main stage of the tournament was held at the Crucible Theatre (pictured in 2010) in Sheffield, England.

 The inaugural 1927 World Snooker Championship, then known as the Professional Championship of Snooker, took place at various venues in England between November 1926 and May 1927.
 Joe Davis won the final—held at Camkin's Hall in Birmingham from 9 to 12 May 1927—and went on to win the tournament 15 consecutive times before retiring undefeated after the 1946 edition (no tournaments were held from 1941 to 1945 because of World War II).
 The tournament went into abeyance after only two players contested the 1952 edition.
 The six editions of the World Professional Match-play Championship held between 1952 and 1957 are retroactively regarded as legitimate continuations of the World Snooker Championship, but that tournament was discontinued due to waning public interest in snooker in the post-war era.
 The world title was uncontested between 1958 and 1963.